donomii/throff/README.md

     BIND my_array => ->ARRAY some_lambda

-LAMBDAs can be converted to strings like this:
+LAMBDAs can be converted to strings

     BIND my_string => ->STRING a_lambda